The Isle of Man has moved to level 4 in the Borders Framework.

 What will happen when I arrive in the Isle of Man?

-You will need to present your exemption certificate and confirmation of the completion of a Landing Form to Port or Airport Security.
-If you have a Manx Entry Permit you will only need to show the Landing Form.
+You will need to present your exemption certificate and confirmation of the completion of a Landing Form to Port or Airport Security, as well as photographic ID.
+If you are a resident and you have already registered, you will only need to show the Landing Form.

 You must then go straight to your home or pre-booked accommodation.
 It is important to remember that you cannot use public transport.
 You may drive your own vehicle or: